 CSR is something which many businesses take seriously.
 The John Lewis Partnership3, for example, has its own “written constitution” on the subject, while cosmetics company, Lush, uses its environmental policy and anti-animal cruelty stance as a major part of its marketing strategy4.

-Lloyds Banking Group also recently partnered with the University of Birmingham to create a Centre for Responsible Business⁶.
-Existing within the Birmingham Business School, it’s a space dedicated to exploring how businesses can be ‘rewired responsibly’ to become a part of the responsible business revolution.
+The University of Birmingham’s commitment to CSR was further cemented when Lloyds Banking Group partnered with the University of Birmingham in 2017 to create a Centre for Responsible Business6.
+Existing within the Birmingham Business School, the £2.5 million research centre is a space dedicated to exploring how businesses can be ‘rewired responsibly’ to become a part of the responsible business revolution.

 The Centre’s team of tutors and academics work with companies on a range of areas to help them develop sustainable business models, responsible financing, accountability mechanisms and workplace diversity.